• Skip to primary navigation

 Last year I earned an Executive Membership rebate of $64, barely exceeding the $60 membership upgrade cost.
 It’s just too convenient to stop at the much closer Walmart to pick up necessities.
 I was much more successful with the Costco Anywhere Visa By Citi cash back, earning $364.

-These two programs provide an opportunity to earn cash back simply by changing where I buy my day to day necessities.
-I’m looking forward to earning as much cash back as possible using my Costco membership next year!
+These two programs provide an opportunity to earn Costco cash back rewards simply by changing where I buy my day-to-day necessities.
+I’m looking forward to earning as much cashback as possible using my Costco membership next year!

 Read More